 - Added support for pinned tiles on the new tab page can be synced across desktops.

-- Added support for the HTTP/2 protocol, which “gives a faster, scalable, responsive web expreince.
+- Added support for the HTTP/2 protocol, which “gives a faster, scalable, responsive web experience.

 - Fixed some unexpected logout from Facebook or Google after restarting Firefox.

-- Shut down hangs will now display crash reporter before exiting the program.
+- Shut-down hangs will now display a crash reporter before exiting the program.

 - Various important security fixes.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step install firefox on centos 7 and ubuntu 14.04.
+I will show you the step-by-step installation of firefox on centos 7 and ubuntu 14.04.

 Step 1.
-Download latest Firefox, use the following command.
+Download the latest Firefox, and use the following command.